Qiskit/qiskit-aer/CONTRIBUTING.md

 Manual for `stestr` can be found [here](https://stestr.readthedocs.io/en/latest/MANUAL.html#).

-The integration tests for Qiskit python extension are included in: `test/terra`.
+The integration tests for Qiskit Python extension are included in: `test/terra`.

 ## C++ Tests